A Voyage to Arcturus

 I think the poetry is developing alright.
 You’ll be enchanted with imaginary names for a bit and probably go too far, but that will do you no harm.
 Like having had measles.
 I don’t think Joyce is as good at them as David Lindsay (Voyage to Arcturus) or E. R. Eddison in The Worm Ouroboros.

-A Voyage to Arcturus is available to read online or download in EPUB or Kindle formats.
+A Voyage to Arcturus is available to download in EPUB or Kindle formats.